j3xugit/RaptorX-3DModeling/README.md

 2) Biopython (https://biopython.org/)

-Needed for both contact/distance/orientation predicton and 3D model building install by running "pip install biopython==1.76"
+Needed for both contact/distance/orientation predicton and 3D model building.
-A newer version of Biopython may not support Python 2.7.
+Install by running "pip install biopython==1.76".
+Note that a newer version may not work with Python 2.7.

 ## Required packages for contact/distance/orientation/angle prediction ##